Cindicator Market Cap Reaches $3.92 Million (CND)

-Cindicator (CND) traded 1.7% higher against the dollar during the 1-day period ending at 23:00 PM E.T. on June 4th.
-In the last week, Cindicator has traded up 43.4% against the dollar.
-One Cindicator token can now be bought for about $0.0005 or 0.00000001 BTC on popular cryptocurrency exchanges.
-Cindicator has a total market capitalization of $3.92 million and approximately $198.72 worth of Cindicator was traded on exchanges in the last 24 hours.
+Cindicator (CND) traded 14% higher against the dollar during the 1 day period ending at 13:00 PM E.T. on June 8th.
+During the last week, Cindicator has traded up 59.8% against the dollar.
+One Cindicator token can currently be purchased for about $0.0005 or 0.00000001 BTC on popular exchanges.
+Cindicator has a market capitalization of $3.92 million and approximately $695.70 worth of Cindicator was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.